cscart/docs/user_guide/look_and_feel/changing_attributes/edit_meta_tags.rst

 To change the Meta data of a separate page:

-1. In the Administration panel, open the page the meta data of which you want to change.
-E.g., to change the meta data of the *Product detailed page of a specific product*, go to **Products → Products** and click on the product name.
+1. In the Administration panel, open the desired page (e.g., to change the meta data of the *Product detailed page of a specific product*, go to **Products → Products**) and click on the product name.
-2. Open the **SEO** tab.
+2. Switch to the **SEO** tab.

 .. image:: img/meta_05.png
     :align: center